 Red Clay Valley Cleanup

 The Red Clay Cleanup is an annual event on the last Saturday of March.
-The cleanup attracts hundreds of volunteers from local schools and community organizations to clean over 80 miles of roadsides in Chester and New Castle Counties.
+The cleanup attracts hundreds of volunteers from local schools and community organizations to clean over 90 miles of roadsides in the Red Clay Creek Watershed in both Chester and New Castle Counties.